European Institute of Women’s Health

 Health Canada argue that “analysis of clinical trial data by sex may identify clinically relevant sex differences in therapeutic response and, as a result, minimize the risks, maximize benefits and promote the optimal use of therapeutic products in both women and men”.
 It states that if data from early phase trials do not indicate potential sex-related differences, it cannot be assumed that clinically relevant differences do not exist.

 The Guidance document, therefore, recommends that the statistical section of the study protocol for Phase III trials include pre-specific plans for asserting sex related differences.
 The Guidance document also includes provisions for including pregnant and breastfeeding women.5

 Steps for Action

 Given that the scientific knowledge on sex differences is now well known and a more supportive legislative environment in Europe is about to come into force, the time has come to address remaining barriers and move from the description of sex differences to a more systematic approach of implementation into regulatory and clinical practice for the benefit of patients and, ultimately, to improve health and healthcare for all.
 Expert discussions in two workshops and the final Roadmap conference agreed on the following recommendations for improving medicines regulation in Europe:

 Ethics Committees should develop guidelines that require the inclusion of women in clinical research, utilising insight from good practice example from the Medical University of Vienna.

 The European Medicines Agency (EMA) should follow the FDA Snapshot initiative by making sex-specific data more readily available and transparent.

-- The European Medicines Agency together with key stakeholder should draft dedicated guidelines on sex and gender analysis of differences in clinical trials along the lines of Health Canada
+The European Medicines Agency together with key stakeholders should draft dedicated guidelines on sex and gender analysis of differences in clinical trials along the lines of Health Canada.